Ukrainian diaspora in the U.S. grieves, pleads for peace as conflict escalates in their homeland

 In recent days, the Ukrainian diaspora in the U.S. has been holding vigils, praying and protesting in hopes of persuading Congress, President Biden and other Western leaders to aid Ukraine and impose sanctions on Russia.
 The mounting tensions fall around the same time each year that Ukrainians commemorate those killed in the 2014 protests.

-With each new sign of war, a wave of grief and worry ripples across the Atlantic, reaching Ukrainian enclaves in the U.S. like the roughly 100,000 who live in the Chicagoland area and are densely settled in Ukrainian Village, a historic neighborhood on the city’s West Side.
+With each new sign of war, a wave of grief and worry ripples across the Atlantic, reaching Ukrainian enclaves in the U.S., like the roughly 100,000 who live in the Chicagoland area and are densely settled in Ukrainian Village, a historic neighborhood on the city’s West Side.
 There are over a million Ukrainians living in the United States — one of the largest populations in the West outside Ukraine, second only to Canada.

 Many are like Parasiuk and have either immigrated during the past eight years of conflict, or put down deep roots in America while immediate relatives still live in Ukraine.
-While some are grateful that much of the broader public is starting to wake up to the situation in Ukraine, there is wariness — and frustration — that Western leaders may be doing too little, too late.
+While some are grateful that much of the broader public is starting to recognize the situation in Ukraine, there is wariness — and frustration — that Western leaders may be doing too little, too late.

 “We are a country that just wants independence, but we keep getting repressed,” said 26-year-old Ukrainian Tanya Fernandez, who came to the United States last year to live with her Mexican American husband in Chicago, but whose family remains in Ukraine.